Teknologihuset/teknologihuset.github.io/README.md

 1. Make sure you have Node & NPM installed: `npm -v`
 2. Install the main application from the root folder: `npm install`
 3. Install the Sanity CLI: `npm install -g @sanity/cli`
-4. Install the Sanity Studio application: `cd teknologihusetweb && npm install`
+4. Install the Sanity Studio application: `cd teknologihusetweb && sanity install`

 ## How to run a dev environment locally: